Social Anxiety, Chemical Imbalances in the Brain,

 People can and do overcome social anxiety.

 The solution is in the practice, repetition, and constant reinforcement.
 Progress can be made relatively quickly, faster than most people expect, but there is no substitute for practice and repetition.
-This does take time and patience, but every three weeks or so, if you practice each day, you will find you have made some major progress.
+This does take time and patience, but every three weeks or so, if you practice cognitive-behavioral therapy for social anxiety disorder each day, you will find you have made some major progress.
+This progress occurs because your brain has literally made changes.

-Continuing forward until social anxiety disorder is a thing of the past is the right choice to make.
+Continuing to move forward and make progress until social anxiety disorder is a thing of the past is the right choice to make.